alda-lang/alda/doc/implementing-an-alda-library.md

     ...
 ```

-If we were working directly at the command line, we could accomplish the
+If we were working directly at the command line, we could make the harmonica
-harmonica example above by running these commands:
+example above work by running these commands:

 ```bash
 # Play the first 3 notes.